corradocavalli/Xamarin.Forms.Behaviors/README.md

 Xamarin.Forms.Behaviors
 =======================

-Xamarin Forms Behaviors is a "tentative" porting of core Blend behaviors infrastructure to Xamarin Forms Platform

-Read about how to use this package here: http://bit.ly/xamarinbehaviors
+Xamarin Forms Behaviors is the porting of core Blend behaviors infrastructure to Xamarin Forms Platform, you can read about initial version here: http://bit.ly/xamarinbehaviors

-What's new in v 1.1.0: http://codeworks.it/blog/?p=216 (introduces Relative Commanding in EventToCommand behavior)

-*** Version 1.2.0 ***
+==Updates==

+* version 1.2.0 *
-In order to have behaviors working in iOS projects you have to add following line into iOS project's AppDelegate class just after Xamarin.Forms.Forms.Init() method.
+In order to have Behaviors working in iOS project you have to add following line to iOS project's AppDelegate class just after Xamarin.Forms.Forms.Init() method.
+Android and Windows Phone don't need it.

-Xamarin.Behaviors.Infrastructure.Init();

-For more info why this call is needed read here: http://codeworks.it/blog/?p=242
+More info about this requirement here: http://codeworks.it/blog/?p=242

+* version 1.1.0 *
+Fixed bugs and added Relative Commanding support to EventToCommand behavior, details here: http://codeworks.it/blog/?p=216

+Use Git repo for feedback and issues.

+Cheers
+Corrado